aishasinha15/Wordle/README.md

 ## Features

 - **Classic Wordle Gameplay:** Play the game as you would with the traditional version.
-- **Responsive Design:** Accessible and playable on various devices.
 - **Real-Time Feedback:** Immediate feedback on your guesses to help you figure out the word.

 ## Live Demo